openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

 ## Configure Auto Extending of the Thin Pool (Configure Over-Provisioning protection)

-1. Since we automatically create thin pool as part of first thin volume provisioning, we need to enable the monitoring using `lvchange` command on the all thin pools across the nodes to use the auto extend threshold feature.
+1. Since we automatically create a thin pool as part of first the thin volume provisioning, we need to enable the monitoring using `lvchange` command on all thin pools across the nodes to use the auto extend threshold feature.

    To Ensure monitoring of the logical volume is enabled.